Job seeker - dangers from the net!

 Help the evil net!

-And I do not understand why you have to keep discussing the same stuff over and over again: namely, that the internet is bad, and that we all do not even feel that "that somehow goes down" (audience audiences) (By the way, the questioner meant that Facebook pulled down the culture ...).
+And I don't understand why you always have to discuss the same stuff on the former: namely that the internet is bad and whether we don't all have the feeling that “it somehow goes down” (original soundtracks from the audience) (By the way, the questioner meant that Facebook is pulling culture down ...).